planety/prologue/docs/deployment.md

 <PATH_TO_YOUR_MAIN_PROJECT_FILE>.nim
 ```

-Analogous to `bitnami/minideb` we can set up a nimble task instead:
+Instead of a bash script we can also just set up a nimble task instead:
 ```txt
 task alpine, "Build an alpine release":
   --verbose